danielweller-swp/transport-tycoon/ex1/README.md

-## A mathematical solution to Exercise 1
+## A mathematical approach to Exercise 1

+**Note:** This is not a solution to exercise 1 since the problem statement requires to move the containers in the exact sequence given.

-This solution to the exercise is based on the observation that "doing the As first, and then doing the Bs" ought to be optimal in most cases (formal proof forthcoming ;-)).
+Looking a more lenient version of exercise 1, where we may move the container in any order and seek to minimize the total time it takes to move all containers to their destination, we observe that "doing the As first, and then doing the Bs" ought to be optimal in most cases (formal proof forthcoming ;-)).

 The edge cases seem to be (where `numAs` and `numBs` denote the number of `A`s and number of `B`s in the problem, respectively):